 Introduction

-Atrial fibrillation (AF) is the most common arrhythmia.
+Atrial Fibrillation (AF) is the most common arrhythmia.
 Nearly 20-30% of all ischemic strokes are related to AF and cardioembolic strokes associated with AF are usually severe, highly recurrent, often fatal, or with permanent disability (1).
 Compared to AF patients without mitral valve disease, the risk of thrombo-embolism and stroke is increased among AF patients with mitral valve disease (2).

-Studies report that the left atrial appendage (LAA) plays a role in thrombus formation, and is considered the source of 90% of the embolism in non-valvular atrial fibrillation and of approximately 60% of the embolism in valvular atrial fibrillation (3, 4).
-Three main approaches for prevention of stroke in AF are elimination of AF, rhythm control either pharmacological or electrical cardioversion, Catheter ablation or surgical ablation, prevention of clot formation with anticoagulant agents and physical elimination of LAA which excludes the site of clot formation either by closure devices or surgical occlusion (5)
+Studies report that the Left Atrial Appendage (LAA) plays a role in thrombus formation, and is considered the source of 90% of the embolism in non-valvular atrial fibrillation and of approximately 60% of the embolism in valvular atrial fibrillation (3, 4).
+There are three main approaches for stroke prevention in atrial fibrillation (AF): 1) elimination of AF, which includes rhythm control through pharmacological or electrical cardioversion, catheter ablation, or surgical ablation; 2) prevention of clot formation using anticoagulant agents; and 3) physical exclusion of the left atrial appendage (LAA) as the site of clot formation, achieved through closure devices or surgical occlusion (5).

-2020 European Society of Cardiology Guidelines of AF point out that surgical occlusion or exclusion of the LAA may be considered for stroke prevention in patients with AF undergoing cardiac surgery (Class IIb level of evidence C) (6, 7).
+2020 European Society of Cardiology Guidelines of AF points out that surgical occlusion or exclusion of the LAA may be considered for stroke prevention in patients with AF undergoing cardiac surgery (Class IIb level of evidence C) (6, 7).
 Although, some concerns with LAA closure include prolongation of cross-clamp and cardiopulmonary bypass time, bleeding complications, cardiac injury and increasing ICU and hospital length of stay.
 Surgical Closure of LAA can be done through: oversewing LAA ostium in two layers from inside the left atrium, LAA ligation epicardially with suture or LAA amputation and over sewing of its opening in two layers epicardially (8).

 The purpose of this study was to evaluate the effect of concomitant surgical closure of left atrial appendage during mitral valve replacement in AF patients on the incidence of embolic stroke and analysis of possible intra-operative and post-operative risks of this procedure.